michaelklopf/AdvancedNodejsTemplate/README.md

 What happens here
 ===
 Instead of cluttering the web.js (also known as app.js or server.js), we separate the configuration for the start of the server from the routes and database configuration.

-This allows easier maintanence.
+That enables us to easier maintain the code.
+All back-end related code is saved in the app folder.

+The Backbone part works in similar ways.
+The code is divided between collections, models, and views.
+The entry point is called app.js, all the Backbone code is found in the js folder of the static (or public) content.

+In routes.js we created a REST API to operate on the database, which is called by our front-end code.

+examples.js is the name of the collection, which holds all the example.js objects.
+An example holds a name and a mail.
+These are saved in the database as is.

+To do
+===
+The next step is to make use of MarionetteJS and disover more Backbone features.
+On the backend side, we need to structure the routes better, to prevent the routes.js from growing too large.